Weave Code

 Product Decisions This Supports

-• Build vs. Buy Decision for GCP Connectivity: Justifies adopting this package over building custom gRPC solutions, saving development time and resources.
+• Strategic Build vs. Buy Decision: Justifies adopting this package over building custom gRPC solutions, saving development time and resources.
 Key advantages include:

-• Pre-configured protobuf generation and dependency resolution, eliminating the need for manual toolchain maintenance.
+• Pre-configured protobuf generation and dependency resolution, eliminating manual toolchain maintenance.

 • GCP-specific authentication and credential management, reducing security risks and audit overhead.